Van Cortlandt Park–242nd Street station: Station layout

-The station is served by the 1 at all times.
-It is the northern terminus of the 1 train; the next stop to the south is 238th Street.
+The station is served by the 1 at all times and is its northern terminus; the next stop to the south is 238th Street.
 There are three components to the station: the platforms, a control house perpendicular to the tracks at the north end, and a crew quarters building spanning the platform at the south end.
 From the northeast corner an overpass crosses the through-traffic lanes of Broadway.
 Two stairs descend in either direction from its end, matching the two stairs that descend to the sidewalk from the west of the control house.

 Just south of the station, the line widens to three tracks, which is the configuration up to just before Dyckman Street.

 Location

 The station is located 29 ft above the west side of the street, where parking is located on either side of where West 242nd Street intersects from the west.
 On that side of the street are commercial buildings, including a large parking garage on the southwest corner; the east side has the track, football field, tennis courts, swimming pools and other athletic facilities of Van Cortlandt Park.
 Also in the park nearby, to the northeast, is the Van Cortlandt House Museum, a National Historic Landmark.
 The 240th Street Yard is beyond the parking garage to the southwest, next to the campus of Manhattan University, a few blocks west of the station.